mmistakes/minimal-mistakes/_posts/2019-06-24-deploy-a-digital-twin-in-6months-for-1MUSD.md

 A DT enables a few key activities:

-Operations teams can monitor and make interventions to your assets’ health in real time Planning teams can schedule and determine the right assets to acquire and decommission Risk teams can develop mitigation, contigency, and recovery plans against credible disruption scenarios
++ Operations teams can monitor and make interventions to your assets’ health in real time
++ Planning teams can schedule and determine the right assets to acquire and decommission
++ Risk teams can develop mitigation, contigency, and recovery plans against credible disruption scenarios

 A digital twin is one of the most valuable classes of products to launch as part of a digital transformation (DX).
 I recommend that you consider the approach I’m suggesting in my post “[weave your DX out of SILK](https://blog.dannycastonguay.com/digital%20transformation/weave-your-dx-out-of-silk/)”.

 # 3. How to build it

-## 3.1 Web and mobile interface
+## 3.1 Build a human centered web and mobile interface

 The foundation for any good product starts with an understanding of the motivation of a user, desired features, and pain points along the journey.
 For example, a truck dispatcher at a large construction site wants to constantly remove bottlenecks from the operation to increase overall construction speed and reduce injury risks.
 A desired feature might be a real time map with the location of all the trucks.
 A pain point might be that all of the truck icons are the same, forcing the dispatcher to mouse over every truck to identify the cement mixer trucks.
 A different set of icons for each truck type would reduce the cognitive load on the operator and enable for better, faster decision making.
 A DT could further help the operator predict and identify future bottlenecks before they happen so that schedule changes can be made several minutes (or even hours) in advance.

 By focussing on the user experience, operation, planning and risk teams will do less tedious, repetitive work and focus more on making intelligent decisions.
-I will not discuss UX much further here, and instead refer you to a post I made on how to [build a great product proposal](https://blog.dannycastonguay.com/product%20management/make-a-great-product-out-of-your-product-proposal/), which includes a section on design.
+I will not discuss UX much further here, and instead refer you to a post I made on how to [build a great product proposal](https://blog.dannycastonguay.com/product%20management/make-a-great-product-out-of-your-product-proposal/), which includes a section on user experience design.

 ## 3.2 Feed your Digital Twin with good data